Marxism and religion: Socialist Republic of Romania

-Communism and Abrahamic religions
+Relations between communism and religions

-Communism and Christianity
+Christianity

 Roland Boer argues that theological influences permeate the works of "Biblical Marxists" Ernst Bloch and Walter Benjamin, "Catholic Marxists" Althusser, Henri Lefebvre, Antonio Gramsci and Terry Eagleton, and the Marxists of the 'Protestant Turn' in Žižek and Adorno.

 In The Communist Manifesto, Karl Marx and Friedrich Engels wrote: "Nothing is easier than to give Christian asceticism a Socialist tinge.
 Has not Christianity declaimed against private property, against marriage, against the State?
 Has it not preached in place of these, charity and poverty, celibacy and mortification of the flesh, monastic life and Mother Church?
 Christian Socialism is but the holy water with which the priest consecrates the heart-burnings of the aristocrat."
 In Socialism: Utopian and Scientific, Engels drew a certain analogy between the sort of utopian communalism of some of the early Christian communities and the modern-day communist movement, the scientific communist movement representing the proletariat in this era and its world historic transformation of society.
 Engels noted both certain similarities and certain contrasts.

 Christian communism can be seen as a radical form of Christian socialism.
 It is a theological and political theory based upon the view that the teachings of Jesus Christ compel Christians to support communism as the ideal social system.
 Although there is no universal agreement on the exact date when Christian communism was founded, many Christian communists assert that evidence from the Bible suggests that the first Christians, including the Apostles, created their own small communist society in the years following Jesus' death and resurrection.
 Advocates of Christian communism argue that it was taught by Jesus and practiced by the Apostles themselves.

 Contemporary communism, including contemporary Christian communism, owes much to Marxist thought—particularly Marxian economics.
 While not all communists are in full agreement with Marxism, communists share the Marxist critique of capitalism.
 Marxism includes a complex array of views that cover several different fields of human knowledge and one may easily distinguish between Marxist philosophy, Marxist sociology and Marxist economics.
 Marxist sociology and Marxist economics have no connection to religious issues and make no assertions about such things.
 On the other hand, Marxist philosophy is famously atheistic, although some Marxist scholars, both Christian and non-Christian, have insisted that Marxist philosophy and the philosophy of Marx and Engels are significantly different from one another and that this difference needs recognition.
 In particular, Jose Porfirio Miranda found Marx and Engels to be consistently opposed to deterministic materialism and broadly sympathetic towards Christianity and towards the text of the Bible, although disbelieving in a supernatural deity.